Advanced Open Water Diver

 You'll hone your skills by completing five adventure dives that introduce you to:

 One reason you'll love the Advanced Open Water Diver course is that you and your instructor choose from 15 types of Adventure Dives to complete your course.
-You can try your hand at digital underwater photography, wreck diving, diving with underwater scooters, peak performance buoyancy and much more.
+You can try your hand at Digital Underwater Photography, Wreck Diving, Night Diving, Search and Recovery and much more.

 To take this course, you must be: